Listen to the Episode Below (32:40)

 Joe Fairless: And this is Chris in Boston – “What are your 5-10 year goals?”

 Kurt Busch: To finish up strong in my NASCAR career is the number one goal.
 To start a family with my wife Ashley, to have children, and to be able to show those experience and to share those experiences with my young ones and to have the business side of things where the runway is extended beyond NASCAR racing, and to do things with the manufacturers, with my different sponsors (Monster Energy, we’re always having fun) and just being able to use the experience and the PhD that I’ve experienced in the NASCAR business world, and to do it outside of that.

 Joe Fairless: What’s the best ever way you like to give back?

-Joe Fairless: How can the Best Ever listeners learn more about what you’ve got going on?
+Joe Fairless: And lastly, what’s the best place the Best Ever listeners can learn more about what you’ve got going on?

-I really enjoyed our conversation.
-Thanks for being on the show.
-I hope you have a best ever day, we’ll talk to you soon, and I’ll also see you at the conference.
+Thanks for being on the show, Kurt.
+I hope you have a best ever day, and we’ll talk to you soon.

 Kurt Busch: Thank you, I appreciate it again.
 A subliminal message that I didn’t even know that I was portraying when I was young (I put it on my resume), that objective in life to be in the top one percentile of whatever racing category I was gonna get into.
 That works in every category.

 Joe Fairless: I love that.
 Thanks a lot, Kurt.